Gay villages in the United Kingdom: London

 London's LGBT community has historically been centred around Soho since the 18th century, and Old Compton Street in particular, where bars, clubs, restaurants, cafés, shops and theatres now line the streets.
 Vauxhall, known colloquially as Voho, is also popular, with bars, nightclubs and a sauna as well as the historic Royal Vauxhall Tavern and Above The Stag Theatre, the UK's only LGBT theatre.
 Recently, venues in Dalston, Shoreditch and Bethnal Green have become popular with the LGBT community.
 The Gay Liberation Front in the UK started in London in the 1970s, which spawned the first official UK Gay Pride Rally in the city in 1972.

 London's Pride festival is now celebrated across the centre of city at the end of June, with particular focus on the main stage at Trafalgar Square and venues in Soho and Vauxhall.
 Pride is an annual event that closes London's Oxford Street and draws large numbers of spectators—in 2014, more than 750,000 people attended; growing to an estimated 1.5 million in 2019, making it the biggest Pride yet.
 London is also home to UK Black Pride.

 In an Office for National Statistics survey in 2010, London was found to be home to the highest percentage of British people who identify as either gay, lesbian or bisexual than anywhere else in the UK at 2.5%.

 Manchester

 Canal Street is an LGBT destination in Manchester.

 Canal Street has been the centre of Manchester's Gay Village since the 1960s.
 Manchester Pride, held every year in the village at the end of August, started from humble beginnings in the 1980s to achieving tens of thousands of spectators in the ensuing years.
 Manchester's Gay Village has been named one of the "most successful gay villages in Europe" and the "gay capital of the north," a reputation enhanced by LGBT TV shows Bob & Rose and Queer as Folk, both written by Russell T Davies, which were set there.
 Cucumber/Banana, also by Davies, was also set there.

 The city of Manchester is estimated to be home to between 24,950 and 34,930 lesbian, gay and bisexual people.
+The 2021 census found a total of 14,608 gay people, 11,782 bisexual people, and 2,830 people with other non-heterosexual orientations for a total of 29,220, or 6.67% of the city's population aged over 16.